 So on I walked, all the way home.
-I entered the side door by the kitchen, and I understood that, reluctant as I was to ask her, my mother was perhaps my only remaining resource for answers.
-She was in the dining room where she was sorting out some Christmas decorations that I was hoping to help put up that evening.
+I entered the side door by the kitchen, and I understood that, reluctant as I was to ask her, my mother was perhaps my only remaining source for answers.
+She was in the dining room sorting out some Christmas decorations that I was hoping to help put up that evening.
 She stepped over to hug me, giving me a kiss on my woolen winter hat.

 “Mom,” I said tentatively, “I have a question for you, and I really need an answer.”

-“Sounds serious!” she replied as she put down a wreath and sat down at the table.
+“Sounds serious!” she replied as she moved a wreath and sat down at the table.
 “Let’s hear it.”